Find out more about the pros and cons of self-catheterization, and some of the advantages of intermittent cathing below.

 The Purpose of Intermittent Catheterization

-The Benefits of Intermittent Catheterization
+The Advantages and Benefits of Intermittent Catheterization

-- It’s an Effective Solution: Neglecting to empty your bladder regularly can lead to urinary tract infections or even bladder infections.
+- It’s an Effective Solution: Neglecting to empty your bladder regularly can lead to urinary tract infections (UTIs) or even bladder infections.
 Intermittent catheterization is an effective solution to helping those who have difficulty emptying their bladders and helping prevent such health problems if done correctly.

 - It’s Safe to Use: Compared to indwelling Foley catheters, intermittent catheters have been found to cause fewer infections.
 Since Foley catheters stay in the body for longer periods of time, urinary tract infections can become a constant problem for some.
 By using an intermittent catheter, the chance of experiencing these side effects is greatly reduced.